thebrumby/HotWalletClaimer/README.md

     ```

 - **Setup Before Using PM2:**
   - Open the script using `python3 claim.py` and complete the setup for each wallet.
 Follow the process to log into Telegram and enter your seed phrase.
 After setup, you will be prompted whether to exit before moving on to the claim function.
-Choose 'n' to exit the script and resume the session with PM2.
+Choose 'n' to exit the script and resume the session with PM2, or 'a' to automatically add the session name as a PM2 session.

 - **Initialize PM2 with Systemd (Linux/Ubuntu):**
   - Ensure that PM2 starts on boot: